NiaOrg/NiaPy/docs/source/about.rst

 interface for managing the optimization process along with statistical evaluation.
 NiaPy offers:

-- numerous benchmark functions implementations,
+- numerous optimization problem implementations,
 - use of various nature-inspired algorithms without struggle and effort with a simple interface, and
 - easy comparison between nature-inspired algorithms.